icsy7867/PocketVPN/README.md

 ```

 ```
-Once installed, connect a web browser to client: http://192.168.4.1
+Once installed, connect to "PocketVPN" SSID and access the web interface: http://192.168.4.1

 Default Username: admin